dylanhogg/awesome-python/categories/ml-dl.md

 ### [segment-anything](https://github.com/facebookresearch/segment-anything) by [facebookresearch](https://github.com/facebookresearch)
-segment-anything: The repository provides code for running inference with the SegmentAnything Model (SAM), links for downloading the trained model checkpoints, and example notebooks that show how to use the model.
+The repository provides code for running inference with the SegmentAnything Model (SAM), links for downloading the trained model checkpoints, and example notebooks that show how to use the model.
 [https://github.com/facebookresearch/segment-anything](https://github.com/facebookresearch/segment-anything)
 4901 stars per week over 6 weeks
 31,507 stars, 3,318 forks, 233 watches